dmikalova/keyforge-scripts/amasser/README.md

   - Run `npm run install` and `npm run watch` to build the extension.
 - Test with both Chrome and Firefox.
   - Load the unpacked extension in Chrome by navigating to `chrome://extensions`, enabling "Developer mode", and clicking "Load unpacked".
+  - Load the unpacked extension in Firefox by navigating to `about:debugging#/runtime/this-firefox`, clicking "Load Temporary Add-on".
 - Submit a pull request.